ramda/ramda/README.md

 [Compare Ramda to other FP libraries](http://www.google.com)

-While LoDash or Underscore are great libraries, they sometimes introduce complexities in your code which Ramda avoids with a simpler design.
+There are already some excellent libraries with a functional flavor, such as _Underscore_ and _Lodash_.
+Ramda includes all of the favorite list-manipulation functions you expect, e.g. map, filter, reduce, find, and so forth.
+However, Ramda is significantly different from libraries like _Underscore_ and _Lodash_.
+The primary distinguishing features of Ramda are:
+1. Ramda emphasizes a purer functional style - where practical.
+2. Ramda takes the function first, and the data last for effective currying.
+In a nutshell, the combination of currying and function-first enables the developer to compose functions with very little code (often in a “point-free” fashion), before finally passing in the data.
+3. Ramda methods are automatically curried.
+This auto-currying makes it easy to compose functions to create new functions.
+Because the API is function-first, data-last, you can continue composing and composing until you build up the function you need before dropping in the data.

 Also see [Why Ramda?](http://fr.umio.us/why-ramda/) and [Hey Underscore](https://www.youtube.com/watch?v=m3svKOdZijA&app=desktop).

 Philosophy
 ----------
 Using this library feels much like using Javascript, for good.
-Of course it's functional Javascript, but we're not introducing lambda expressions in strings, we're not borrowing consed lists, we're not porting over all of the Clojure functions.
+It is practical functional Javascript.
+We're not introducing lambda expressions in strings, we're not borrowing consed lists, we're not porting over all of the Clojure functions.

-Our basic data structures are normal Javascript objects, and our usual collections are Javascript arrays.
-We do not try to reach the point where all the functions have only zero, one, or two arguments.
-We certainly keep some of the normal features of Javascript that seem to be unusual in functional languages, including variable length function signatures and functions as objects with properties.
+Our basic data structures are plain Javascript objects, and our usual collections are Javascript arrays.
+We certainly keep some of the regular features of Javascript (that seem to be unusual in functional languages), including variable length (variadic) function signatures and functions as objects with properties.

-Ramda will never be a drop-in replacement for Underscore (or LoDash, or even a drop-in-and-mechanically-switch-the-parameter-order-everywhere replacement.)
+While offering similar functionality, Ramda will never be a drop-in replacement for Underscore / LoDash.
 Ramda is intended to work with a different style of coding.

 Functional programming is in good part about immutable objects and side-effect free functions.
-While Ramda does not expect to do anything to *enforce* that style, its code should always work to make that style as frictionless as possible.
+While Ramda does *enforce* this, it enables such style to be as frictionless as possible.

-As much as we can, we would like the implementation to be both clean and elegant.
-But the API is king: we will sacrifice a great deal of implementation elegance for even a slightly cleaner API.
+Though we aim for an implementation both clean and elegant, the API is king.
+We sacrifice a great deal of implementation elegance for even a slightly cleaner API.

-Unlike the developers of that silly-named _Eweda_ project, though, this one will focus also on performance, striving for a reliable and quick implementation over any notions of functional purity.
+Last but not least, Ramda's strives for performance.
+A reliable and quick implementation wins over any notions of functional purity.

 Installation
 ------------